 One of the preventive care tests Group Health recommends for women aged 21-65 is a Pap test, also called a Pap smear.
 This is a screening tool used to help find cell changes that may lead to cervical cancer if left untreated.
 Cervical cancer is cancer of the cervix, which is the narrow part of the uterus that opens into the vagina.

 A Pap test is simple, quick, and usually only slightly uncomfortable.
 During the test, your doctor will use an instrument called a speculum to keep the walls of the vagina apart in order to see your cervix, and then take a sample of cells using a small spatula and a small brush.
 During the test, you may feel some light pressure or mild discomfort.
 The cell sample will be sent to the lab, where it is examined under a microscope to see if the cells look normal.

 Don't douche, have sex, or put anything in your vagina for at least 24 hours before the test.
 When you come in for the Pap test, your doctor might ask you for the date of your last period, if you are taking any hormones, or what type of birth control you use.
 Tell your doctor if you've had surgery on your cervix or if you've had a hysterectomy.

 Starting at age 21, we recommend a Pap test every 3 years through age 29.
-Beginning at age 30, women should get a Pap test every 3 or 5 years, depending on their personal testing schedules.
+Beginning at age 30, most women should get a Pap test every 5 years, along with a test that includes HPV screening.
 Most women will not need to continue to get Pap tests after age 65.

 Even if you've had only one sexual experience, and it was years ago, you should have Pap tests regularly.
 Continue to have Pap tests until age 65, even after you're no longer sexually active.